Gov. Roy Cooper hints at new limits as N.C. senators seek increase in fans at outdoor high school events

 The limits on the number of spectators who can attend sports events in North Carolina could be raised soon, Gov. Roy Cooper suggested Thursday, the same day on which three state senators introduced legislation to achieve that goal.

-Senate Bill 116, called "Let Them Play and Let Us Watch," to raise the 100-person limit at outdoor high school sports venues to 40 percent of capacity was introduced Thursday by Sens.
+Raising the limit for attendance at outdoor high school sports venues to 40 percent capacity has been proposed in a bill sponsored by three state senators.
+Senate Bill 116, called "Let Them Play and Let Us Watch," was introduced Thursday by Sens.
 Todd Johnson (R-Union), Vickie Sawyer (R-Iredell) and Danny Britt (R-Robeson).

 To be enacted, the bill would have to pass multiple committees, then be approved by the House and Senate before it could be sent to Cooper to sign or veto.
 Considering the time involved in that process, a group of 23 Republican senators also sent Cooper a letter asking that he amend his executive order to accomplish the same goal as Senate Bill 116.